 The surrounding water bodies are not left out as city dwellers pollute them on a daily basis with plastics, nylons, and human waste mostly from the slums.

-This trend will continue regardless of the concerted effort of government to keep it in check because of attitude of Nigerians to plastic waste disposal.
+This trend will continue regardless of the concerted effort of the government to keep it in check because of the attitude of Nigerians to plastic waste disposal.

 Though recycling is an internationally acclaimed procedure for plastic waste management, it is still a process that converts plastic to plastic, Chikere contends.

 To augment the recycling preference, he says, the government should further hold bottled water manufacturers to account through proper legislation.

 Banning the use of plastic is a step in the right direction provided a sustainable biodegradable alternative that is provided as a replacement.